mapbox/Hecate/README.md

 The query must be a valid SQL query against the `geo` table.
 Note that the `geo` is the only table that this endpoint can access.
 Only read operations are permitted.

+Note: All streaming GeoJSON endpoints will send the Unitcode End Of Transmission, EOT (`0x04`) on stream completion.
+This can be used to ensure that a stream did not exit early.

 IE: